 U.S. probes fatal Tesla crash believed to be driverless

-WASHINGTON, April 19 (Reuters) - The U.S. National Highway Traffic Safety Administration (NHTSA) said Monday it is investigating a Texas crash on Saturday that left two dead and local police said appeared to have occurred with no one in the driver's seat.
+WASHINGTON, April 19 (Reuters) - The U.S. National Highway Traffic Safety Administration (NHTSA) said on Monday it was investigating a Texas crash on Saturday that left two dead and local police said appeared to have occurred with no one in the driver's seat.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))